journalist on-camera interview - investigation discovery, "American Detective"

 Kimberly graduated from

 Duke University and Columbia University's Graduate School of Journalism.
-She is a member of the Alumni Council of the Sanford School of Public Policy at Duke University.

 Throughout the years, Kimberly has been a mentor, volunteered with Big Brothers, Big Sisters, and even been the leader of a Girl Scout Troop.
 Her love of mentoring led to a dream consultant role with TalentBlvd where she is able to help guide and encourage young broadcast journalists.
-She's also a proud member of Delta Sigma Theta Sorority, Inc.
+She's also a dynamic member of Delta Sigma Theta Sorority, Inc.

 She's had the honor of working with a talented group of women for their groundbreaking book, Widowed, But Not Wounded: The Hustle & Flow of 13 Resilient Black Widowed Women.
 She also published the Graceful Guide to Helping a Grieving Friend.
-The work stems from her personal loss of her beloved husband, Rasheed Wiggins, in 2016.
+The work stems from her personal loss of her beloved first husband, Rasheed Wiggins, in 2016.

 The two met at Duke University.
 Rasheed was killed in a horrific hit and run.
 She’s doing everything in her power to ensure other families don’t feel the sting of an open homicide investigation linked to hit and runs.